![]() |

 The letter continued for 38 more pages.
 See Here for a transcription of the full letter, and Here for images of the orginal manuscript.(pdf document))

-O'Brien repeatedly refers to a privately-published pamphet which he produced to counter Carpenter's arguments.
+Another letter from O'Brien, enclosing a document he had referred to in his first letter, a privately-published pamphet which he produced to counter Carpenter's arguments.

 I am already spending between fifteen and twenty pounds of my own savings in printing and circulating pamphlets against the man.
 Nearly all the copies of these pamphlets are given away in order to get them into the hands of the public; for booksellers and newsagents dare not sell them.
 So that I am not doing this for material gain.
 I am doing it because I know that it is my duty before God and man to do it.